Numere/csv-indexer/README.md

 ### Vision OLAP

-The tool Numete brings the vision OLAP.
+The tool Numere brings the vision OLAP.
 This tool can be added in a project java.

 *   [Numere](numere.stela.org.br)

 ### Vision the Data

-The tool 'Luke' is used to visualizing the documents belonging to the index.
+The tool Luke is used to visualizing the documents belonging to the index.

 *   [Luke - GetOpt.Org](http://www.getopt.org/luke/)
 *   [Luke - Lucene Index Toolbox](https://code.google.com/p/luke/)